 These crimes include holding a person in a position of slavery, servitude, forced or compulsory labour, or facilitating their travel with the intention of exploitation.

 Section 54 of the Modern Slavery Act 2015 requires certain organisations to develop a slavery and human trafficking statement each year.
-The slavery and human trafficking statement should set out what steps organisations have taken to ensure modern slavery is not taking place in their business or supply chains
+The slavery and human trafficking statement should set out what steps organisations have taken to ensure modern slavery is not taking place in their business or supply chain.

-In accordance with the Modern Slavery Act 2015, Dudley MBC makes the following statement in relation to the financial year 2018/19 to prevent, where possible, Modern Slavery (i.e. slavery and human trafficking), taking place in any part of its own business or any of its supply chains.
+In accordance with the Modern Slavery Act 2015, Dudley MBC makes the following statement in relation to the financial year 2023-2024 to prevent, where possible, Modern Slavery (i.e. slavery and human trafficking), taking place in any part of its own business or any of its supply chains.

-Dudley Metropolitan Borough Council is absolutely committed to preventing slavery and human trafficking in our services and activities and to doing all that we reasonably can to ensure that our supply chains are taking all necessary measures to mitigate the risk from slavery and human trafficking
+Dudley Metropolitan Borough Council is absolutely committed to preventing slavery and human trafficking in our services and activities and doing all that we reasonably can to ensure that our supply chains are taking all necessary measures to mitigate the risk from slavery and human trafficking